Haulbowline

 Haulbowline (Inis Sionnach; Ál-boling) is an island in Cork Harbour off the coast of Ireland.
 The world's first yacht club was founded on Haulbowline in 1720.
 The western side of the island is the main naval base and headquarters for the Irish Naval Service, with the eastern side previously used for heavy industry and later redeveloped as a park.

 Since 1966, the island has been connected to the mainland by a roadbridge.

 Etymology

-The island's name may derive from Old Norse ál-boling or similar = "eel dwelling" ("area where there are conger eels").
-The 17th and 18th-century spellings end in "-ing"; there may have been nautical influence on the spelling later.
 The Irish language name for the island, Inis Sionnach, translates to "island of the foxes".

+The island's English name may derive from Old Norse ál-boling meaning "eel dwelling" or "area where there are eels".
+In the 17th and 18th-century, spellings ended in "-ing".
+There may have been a nautical influence on the modern spelling, from the sailing terms "haul" and "bowline".